akka/akka/akka-docs/java/dispatchers.rst

 Priority event-based
 ^^^^^^^^^^^^^^^^^^^^

-Sometimes it's useful to be able to specify priority order of messages, that is done by using PriorityDispatcher and supply a java.util.Comparator[MessageInvocation] or use a akka.dispatch.PriorityGenerator (recommended):
+Sometimes it's useful to be able to specify priority order of messages, that is done by using Dispatcher and supply either an UnboundedPriorityMailbox or BoundedPriorityMailbox with a java.util.Comparator[MessageInvocation] or use a akka.dispatch.PriorityGenerator (recommended):

-Creating a PriorityDispatcher using PriorityGenerator:
+Creating a Dispatcher with a priority mailbox using PriorityGenerator:

 .. code-block:: java